mge-engine/mge/docsrc/manual/installation.rst

     C:\mge>python3 tools\ci\vcpkg.py

-which will checkout `vcpkg`, bootstrap it, and install all packages.
-This may take a while.
+which will checkout `vcpkg` and bootstrap it.

 Configuring Documentation Tools
 ===============================